sdaqo/mpv-subs-popout/README.md

 ## Installation

 ### Mpv Configuration
-This app uses mpv's ipc to get the current subs so you have to acivate it:
+This app uses mpv's ipc to get the current subs so you have to activate it:

 For Linux Add `input-ipc-server=/tmp/mpvsock` to your [mpv config](https://mpv.io/manual/stable/#files-~/-config/mpv).